 Pharmacologic interventions include using antidepressants for individuals with depression; benzodiazepines for individuals with catatonia, fear, or anxiety; and even antipsychotics for individuals with anxiety, fear, and psychosis.
 At times that pain is the most important problem, pain management can be aggressively used, and can be useful.
 At times, electroconvulsive therapy can be used to treat patients with depression or catatonia.

-Substance Abuse And Psychotic Disorders
+Substance Abuse and Psychotic Disorders

 Patients who become intoxicated or go through withdrawal from any substance may display regressive behaviors.
 It is a terrible mixture anytime, but an individual with regressive issues faces even more danger.
-Patients intoxicated with any particular type of drugs, especially opioids, may become agitated, have memory issues, or slurred speech.
+Patients intoxicated with any drugs, especially opioids, may become agitated, have memory issues, or slurred speech.
 Alcohol intoxication always causes impairment in memory and impulsivity, and with regressive issues, it is also more dangerous.

 Psychotic disorders, in general, are "severe mental disorders characterized by the individual experiencing an altered state of reality, or by impairments in the individual's ability to respond or communicate effectively or behave appropriately."
 Categories of psychotic disorders include brief unspecific psychotic disorders, catatonia, schizophrenia, and schizoaffective disorder.

 Patients with various psychotic disorders can have disorganized thoughts and behaviors, showing a lack of motivation, being poorly groomed, or disrobing, and other lewd acts which can easily be categorized as regressive behaviors.
 Since these examples of psychotic disorders are extremely serious, when combined with regression or other regressive behaviors they are extremely dangerous and should be immediately dealt with.